The Manifesto: what does Compare Ethics do?

 When Compare Ethics was founded in 2018, it was with the purpose of positive systems change in mind.
 Fast fashion was climbing the ladder to become a top polluter at record speed and strikingly few initiatives were in place to tackle the worrying trend.

-To map out the problem, we crafted the Compare Ethics Manifesto which recognised three primary culprits in the fashion industry, namely CO2 emissions, animal cruelty and unethical working conditions.
-Correspondingly, we set up the categories planet-friendly, socially good and animal cruelty-free to celebrate the forward thinking efforts of trailblazing ethical brands.
+To map out the problem, we crafted the Compare Ethics Manifesto, calling out three primary offenders in the fashion industry: CO2 emissions, animal cruelty and unethical working conditions.
+Correspondingly, we address the following categories: planet-friendly, social good and animal cruelty-free.

-Mirroring the above, three facts form the cornerstone of the manifesto:
+Three shocking statistics form the cornerstone of our manifesto:

 - Every second a lorry truck of textile waste is dumped or burned.